 OK Google, be my TV remote.

 You'll be able to perform a fair bunch of actions with Google Assistant, starting with turning on your Dish device, tuning to specific channels and searching for kinds of content.
-That last trick is a step further than Amazon takes things.

 Other voice-activated actions include pause, resume, rewind 30-seconds and asking Google Assistant to record specific programming.